jasonchianggg/Study-Notes/README.md

 # Study-Notes
-all notes during my secondary school
+all notes during from my secondary school